ksu-cs-textbooks/cis580/content/13-basic-3d-rendering/02-it-starts-with-triangles.md

 ## The Effect

 One of the major innovations of hardware graphics has been the introduction of _programmable shaders_.
-A shader is simply a program that runs on a GPU, and peforms some steps of the graphics pipeline.
+A shader is simply a program that runs on a GPU, and performs some steps of the graphics pipeline.
 At the time XNA was created, there were three points in the graphics pipeline where programmable shaders could be inserted: the _vertex shader_, the _geometry shader_, and the _pixel shader_ (additional shader points have been added to graphics cards since).
 These shaders are written in a language specific to the GPU and graphics library (DirectX or OpenGL).
 In XNA, this language is [HLSL](https://en.wikipedia.org/wiki/High-Level_Shading_Language).

 XNA seeks to simplify the details of setting up shaders by abstracting the heavy lifting into the [Effect Class](https://www.monogame.net/documentation/?page=T_Microsoft_Xna_Framework_Graphics_Effect).
 An `Effect` handles configuring the graphics device to produce a specific effect through a combination of shaders and hardware settings.
 We can create custom classes derived from the `Effect` class, or use one of those already defined in XNA: